btf-org/flank/README.md

 ## When is Flank a BAD fit?

-The main assumption behind Flank is that writing scripts is faster than writing backend code and building an interface.
+The main assumption behind Flank is that writing scripts is faster than writing backend code + building an interface.
 But depending on your skillset, existing scaffolding, or company policies, that may not be the case.

+There are also certain design decisions that necessarily make certain problems a bad fit:

 | Design Decision | Bad Fits |
 | ---------- | -------- |